ome/www.openmicroscopy.org/_posts/2014-10-16-file-formats.md

 Almost all file formats use an established or known standard-- for example, TIFF to store the pixel data, XML to store metadata and so on.
 Several use some extension of these basic standards.
-While many use roughly similar mechanisms to store pixel data and image metadata, in almost cases the specific implementations differ enough to require a specific reader for every file format.
+While many use roughly similar mechanisms to store pixel data and image metadata, in most cases the specific implementations differ enough to require a specific reader for every file format.

-Since the 1990s, the push towards multidimensional imaging has meant that an "image" contains frames from a combination of several optical sections, channels, time points, lifetime, phase, etc. The pixel data from each frame can be stored as individual files or sometimes combined into multi-frame files, e.g. all frames from a single timepoint stored as a multi-page TIFF.
+Since the 1990s, the push towards multidimensional imaging has meant that an "image" contains frames from a combination of several optical sections, channels, time points, phases, etc. The pixel data from each frame can be stored as individual files or sometimes combined into multi-frame files, e.g. all the frames from a single timepoint can be stored as a multi-page TIFF.
 The image metadata is usually stored in a separate text file sometimes as free text, sometimes in a format like XML.
 The result is that a single multidimensional image or imaging experiment is often stored in dozens,